 Garden District Book Shop

 If you’re ever on an architecture tour of the Garden District, you may find yourself stopping at The Rink on Prytania Street.
 Formerly an ice rink and now a shopping center, Garden District Books is easy to wander into and end up spending hours browsing.
 Local authors are on full display at this uniquely New Orleans bookstore.
 Events frequently bring booklovers to the store, and you can even grab a cocktail or a glass of wine in their cozy adjoining bar area.
+The Chicory House next door offers coffee, breakfast, and lunch to complete your shopping experience.

 Community Book Center

 This Black-owned bookstore is located on historic Bayou Road.
 With a 37-year history and a commitment to showcasing Black authors, Community Book Center is more of a cultural experience than just your average book shop.
-They frequently partner with the community for events and sells art, fabric, and gifts.
+They frequently partner with the community for events and sell art, fabric, and gifts.

 Tubby & Coo’s Traveling Book Shop